 She nodded, her eyes never leaving his, willing him to say something, anything, that would remove the intolerable burden weighing her down.

 “Hilda, why are you being so infernally hard on yourself?”
 He sounded almost angry.
 “You and Nell were close friends, supporting and loving each other at all times.
-You made each other’s job easier, discussed all your problems with her, and spent all your spare time together.
-Then, in the blink of an eye, it was all gone, all that companionship and support.
+You made each other’s job easier, discussed all your problems with each other, and spent all your spare time together.
+Then, in the blink of an eye, it was gone, all that companionship and support.
 Your shock and grief were entirely normal but, instead of giving in to them, you packed them away inside, and tried to carry on as though nothing had happened.
 You paid a hefty price for that.”

 She closed her eyes, said harshly, “I didn’t pay the price, Ian.
 My girls and staff did.
 They looked to me for comfort, for reasons as to why it happened.
 I couldn’t help them.”